A Writer, Facilitator and Community Builder.

 someone else's world.

 I write most days.
-I prioritise 'Magic Hour', my dedicated writing time, regardless of what else is happening in the day.
+I prioritise my 'Magic Hour', a dedicated writing time for myself, regardless of what else is happening in the day.
 This can be alone, or I join others in an early morning online writing group.
 During term time, I often connect with another online group to share my work and provide feedback.
-For smaller writing projects, I produce blogs or enter competitions.
-I reflect on life and write memoir.
-I imagine alternative endings and create autofiction.
-Other times, I go all out and just make stuff up that becomes short stories.
-My novel, Mock Orange, is my longer-term project.
+For smaller writing projects, I produce blogs or enter competitions, but my longer-term focus is my novel.
+This has gone through various permutations since my MA dissertation, but now I am in that sweet spot, where the story has revealed itself and the words are flowing.

 Achievements